agarzola/bustime/.gitdown/requests/endpoint.md

   console.log(JSON.stringify(result, null, 2));
 });
 ```
-Where `result` is an object with a `sb` property containing an array of bulletin objects, and an `error` property containing an array of errors.
+Where `result` is an object with a `sb` property containing an array of bulletin objects, and an `error` property containing an array of error objects.